alexclusive/ytdownloader/README.md

 ### Optional - General
 #### Output Directory
 Where to download the MP3/MP4 file/s to.
 If not specified, will create a `downloads` directory and download into there, with subdirectories for `audio` or `video`.
+If a path is given, no additional subdirectories are created.
 Command line option: `-o <PATH>` or `--output <PATH>`
 <img src="./assets/readme/ui_directory.png" width=400>

 #### Album
 What to set the `album` metadata to.
-Also will group downloads into a subdirectory with the same name as the album.
+Also will group downloads into a subdirectory with the same name as the album - unless an output directory is specified.
 Command line option: `-a <NAME>` or `--album <NAME>`
 <img src="./assets/readme/ui_album.png" width=400>